A new late filing penalty regime was introduced by section 106 and Schedule 55 of 2009 Finance Act.

 CIS: failure to register

-When the first CIS return is filed the total penalty for all defaults is a maximum of £3,000 and the tax geared penalties cannot apply.
+When the first CIS return of a new contractor is filed, the total penalty for all fixed-penalty defaults in the capping period is capped at a maximum of £3,000.
+See Penalties: CIS (Construction Industry Scheme) for further detail.

 Offshore income and gains

-Measures introduced in the 2010 Finance Act have modified Sch 55 introducing toughter penalties for category 2 and 3 offences (relating to offshore income and gains).
+The 2010 Finance Act modified Sch 55 introducing tougher penalties for category 2 and 3 offences relating to offshore income and gains.
 The effect is that penalties for inaccuracy increase to 45% for a careless but not concealed error to a maximum of 200%.

 Determination of penalty when return is made